TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 You may not include, in any User Content submitted to Monster Networking, information that may be interpreted as a direct solicitation, advertisement or recruitment for an available job position directed to individuals seeking employment on either a full time or part time basis.
 In order to protect our Monster Community Users from commercial advertising or solicitation, Monster reserves the right to restrict the number of e-mails or other messages which a User may send to other Users to a number which Monster deems appropriate in its sole discretion.

-Candidate profiles derived from User Content may also be made available through the Monster Sites.
+Profiles derived from User Content may also be made available through the Monster Sites.
 Monster does not make any representations regarding the accuracy or validity of such derived works or their appropriateness for evaluation by employers.
-Derived profiles may differ significantly from User Content.
+Derived Profiles may differ significantly from User Content.

 We appreciate hearing from our Users and welcome Your comments regarding our services and the Monster Sites.
 Please be advised, however, that our policy does not permit us to accept or consider creative ideas, suggestions, inventions or materials other than those which we have specifically requested.
 While we do value Your feedback on our services, please be specific in Your comments regarding our services and do not submit creative ideas, inventions, suggestions, or materials.
 If, despite our request, You send us creative suggestions, ideas, drawings, concepts, inventions, or other information (collectively the "Submission"), the Submission shall be the property of Monster.
 None of the Submission shall be subject to any obligation of confidentiality on our part and we shall not be liable for any use or disclosure of any Submission.
 Monster shall own exclusively all now known or later discovered rights to the Submission and shall be entitled to unrestricted use of the Submission for any purpose whatsoever, commercial or otherwise, without compensation to You or any other person.